10 Month Old Feeding Schedule, Recipes, and Tips

 Encourage babies to try new food.
 Offer finger food to encourage self-feeding.
 This can get pretty messy, and you will have more food on the floor and the baby than in the mouth!
 However, this is important to develop hand-eye coordination and help the baby become independent.
 The baby will be spending lots of calories running around, so a well-planned feeding guide is needed to ensure all the nutrition is present for healthy growth and development.

 - Try to cook baby food from the same ingredients you are using for the rest of the family.
 The baby is likely to want to try what you are eating.
-This will help you in the longer run.
+This will help you in the long run.

 - Experiment with different tastes and textures.
 Add a lot of colourful vegetables and fruits to the baby’s diet.